Acute pancreatitis is a sudden inflammation of the pancreas that could be mild or life-threatening; however, normally resolves.

 Or by placing a drainage tube (catheter) within the pseudocyst.
 The catheter might be placed using an endoscope or by inserting the catheter directly via the skin into the pseudocyst.
 The catheter allows the pseudocysts to drain for several weeks.

-Infections are treated with antibiotics, and it may be essential to remove infected tissue and dead tissue using endoscopic or surgical treatment.
+Infections are treated with antibiotics, and it may be essential to remove infected tissue and dead tissue using the endoscopic or surgical treatment.